pavittarsingh315/Nerastar2/README.md

 2. Successfully resized images and videos to fit into a 600x670 div.
 The styles for images is in all in Post.js and its all inline.
 For videos its videoplayer.css and its in .video and .video_wrapper
 3. Added settings component so user can update profile.
 Changed muted state of video into redux so if user unmutes one, all are then unmuted.
 Added a new type for this.
 Changed the avatar in leftwidgets to be 56x56
 4. Created action to update profile.
 Also added a reloadPage object into general state to reload the page so that the posts that are already loaded can get rerendered with the correct username and avatar.

+## 30th Commit

+1. Created a Comments and Replies serializer, views with pagination, and their urls.
+Added throttling to search bar to 15 a minute.
+Created a replies model as well and custom 500 and 404 handlers
+2. Created a new secondary color.
+Customized scroll bar.
+Integrated video and img uploading into 1 and added a placeholder gif searcher.
+Got rid of audio.
+Got rid of gif profile pics.
+Removed required astrick on lots of inputs for better look.
+3. Created new types, reducers, and actions to get comments, get replies, and add comments or replies.
+Replies also load by load more button.
+4. So basically we can gets comments.
+Create comments.
+Get replies to comments and load more replies by clicking a button.
+We can also create replies and reply to other replies.